National Purple Heart Day

 When displaying Military Ceremonial Flags, the order of precedence remains the same as when they are displayed outdoors.
 The American Ceremonial Flag is always displayed first in the order.
 It’s also important to remember that when a Military Ceremonial flag is presented by a color guard, either indoors, during a parade, or on the playing field, a Parade Carry Belt must be worn.

 Military Desk Flags and sets are another way to show your support for U.S. Armed Forces.
 Desk flags are small and versatile; they can be displayed on a podium, a desk, or even a window sill.
-These small flags can also be waved during a parade or celebration.
+These small flags can also be waved during a parade or other celebration.

 How Do You Celebrate America's Armed Forces Personnel?